Skip to content Skip to footer

 3.1.
 The Translink group consists of a Public Corporation, Northern Ireland Transport Holding Company (“NITHC”, established under the Transport Act (Northern Ireland) 1967), which owns and controls seven private limited subsidiary companies, some of which are covered by this Statement.
 Translink work with the Department for Infrastructure in the provision of public transport services.

 3.2.
 Translink is Northern Ireland’s primary public transport provider.
 It provides integrated bus, coach, and rail services across Northern Ireland.
 Translink aims to make Northern Ireland Better Connected, striving to continually improve the quality and accessibility of our services to customers, leading the development of an integrated transport network linking communities, and accelerating action on climate change.
-Translink’s vision is to be the first choice for travel in Northern Ireland today, for tomorrow.

 3.3.
 1.5 million passengers travel with Translink, across our network every week.
-We expect to return to pre-pandemic journey numbers this year and with the opening of our innovative new Transport Hub, “Belfast Grand Central Station” and other redevelopment projects such as the new York Street Station, we hope that the number of journeys increase.
-An increased supply chain has been in place during this important phase of infrastructure development, and we work to maintain best practices with our suppliers.
+This is an additional 63,000 passengers per week compared to the previous year.
+Much of this increase is due to the opening of Belfast Grand Central Station and the opening of York Street Train Station, which have provided modern accessible passenger facilities.
+An increased supply chain was in place during this important phase of infrastructure development, and we work to maintain best practices with our suppliers.

 Translink has a variety of suppliers, and our supply chains fall into a number of different departments, as follows: